Thyroid Cancer

 What is the follow-up for patients with thyroid cancer?

 Periodic follow-up examinations are essential for all patients with thyroid cancer because the thyroid cancer can return—sometimes many years after the apparently successful initial treatment.
-These follow-up visits include a careful history and physical examination, with particular attention to the neck area, as well as blood tests to determine if any changes of your thyroid hormone dose are needed.
-In particular, blood tests are done to measure the levels of T4 and TSH as well as a thyroid cell protein, thyroglobulin, which serves as a thyroid cancer marker.
+These follow-up visits include a careful history and physical examination, with particular attention to the neck, as well as blood tests to determine whether any changes to your thyroid hormone dose are needed.
+In particular, blood tests measure T4, TSH, and a thyroid cell protein, thyroglobulin, which serves as a thyroid cancer marker.
 The thyroid hormone dose is adjusted to lower the TSH level into the low range.
-Another test that absolutely indicated to follow patient with thyroid cancer is neck ultrasound, that can detect recurrence or lymph nodes metastasis in the neck.
-If the thyroglobulin level is still detectable despite a TSH in the low range, it means that there still are potential thyroid cancer cells functioning in the body.
+Another test that absolutely indicates following up a patient with thyroid cancer is a neck ultrasound, which can detect recurrence or lymph node metastasis in the neck.
+If thyroglobulin remains detectable despite a low TSH, it suggests that potential thyroid cancer cells are still functioning in the body.
 This finding may lead to additional tests and possible further treatment with radioactive iodine and/or surgery.
-Unfortunately, in some thyroid cancer patients the presence of interfering antibodies in the blood may prevent accurate thyroglobulin measurement.
+Unfortunately, in some patients with thyroid cancer, the presence of interfering antibodies in the blood may prevent accurate thyroglobulin measurement.

-In addition to routine blood tests, periodically a whole-body iodine scan may be repeated to determine if any thyroid cells remain.
-This can be done after your TSH level is raised, either by stopping your thyroid hormone and your becoming hypothyroid or by administering Thyrogen™ (synthetic human TSH) injections.
+In addition to routine blood tests, periodically, a whole-body iodine scan may be repeated to determine if any thyroid cells remain.
+This can be done after your TSH level is raised, either by stopping your thyroid hormone and you becoming hypothyroid or by administering Thyrogen™ (synthetic human TSH) injections.

 What is the prognosis of thyroid cancer?

-Overall, the prognosis of thyroid cancer is very good for papillary, follicular and even Hurthle cell carcinomas.
-In general, the prognosis is better in younger patients than in those over 40 years of age.
-Patients with papillary carcinoma who have a primary tumor that is confined to the thyroid gland itself have an excellent outlook and complete recovery is achieved in up to 95% of the patients: only 1 out of every 100 such patients have died of thyroid cancer by 25 years later.
+Overall, the prognosis of thyroid cancer is very good for papillary, follicular, and even Hurthle cell carcinomas.
+In general, the prognosis is better in younger patients than in those over 40.
+Patients with papillary carcinoma who have a primary tumor that is confined to the thyroid gland itself have an excellent outlook, and complete recovery is achieved in up to 95% of the patients: only 1 out of every 100 such patients has died of thyroid cancer by 25 years later.
 The prognosis is not quite as good in patients over the age of 40, or in patients with tumors larger than 4 centimeters (1½ inches) in diameter.
-Still, even those patients who are unable to be cured of their thyroid cancer are able to live a long time and feel well despite their cancer.
+Still, even those patients who are unable to be cured of their thyroid cancer can live a long time and feel well despite their cancer.